Kang Eun-gyo: Life

-Kang Eungyo was born on December 13, 1945 in Hongwon, Hamgyeongnam-do.
-She was raised in Seoul, and graduated from Gyeonggi Girls’ Middle School and Gyeonggi Girls’ High School.
+Kang Eun-gyo was born on December 13, 1945, in Hongwon, Hamgyeongnam-do.
+She was raised in Seoul, and graduated from Gyeonggi Girls' Middle School and Gyeonggi Girls' High School.
 She went on to earn her bachelor's degree in English Literature and Ph.D. in Korean Literature from Yonsei University.
 Kang has a daughter.
 She made her literary debut with the publication of "Night of the Pilgrims" (Sullyejaui bam), which earned her the 1968 New Writer Prize, sponsored by the journal World of Thoughts (Sasanggye).
 She was a member of the coterie that published The Seventies (Chilsimnyeondae) along with Kim Hyeong-yeong, Yoon Sang-gyu, Lim Jeong-nam, and Jung Hui-seong.
 She is at present a professor of Korean Literature at Dong-a University.
 House of Nothingness (Heomujip), Diary of a Pauper (Binjailgi), House of Noises (Sorijib), Red River (Bulgeun gang), Song of the Wind (Baram norae), Song of Sadness (Seulpeun norae), and Letter in the Wall (Byeoksogui pyeonji) are her most significant poetry collections.
-Kang was also the recipient of the Korean Writer’s Prize and the Contemporary Literature (Hyundae Munhak) Award.
+Kang was also the recipient of the Korean Writer's Prize and the Contemporary Literature (Hyundae Munhak) Award.

 Work

 In her early career Kang utilized nihilism as a point of departure from which to blueprint a future of free thought and equality between men.
-In response to the government’s violations of human rights and fundamental liberties during the late 1960s, the poet struggled to map a new path opposed to persecution and oppression; her works contained a measure of hope at the same time despairing at the then social and political situation.
+In response to the government's violations of human rights and fundamental liberties during the late 1960s, the poet struggled to map a new path opposed to persecution and oppression; her works contained a measure of hope at the same time despairing at the then social and political situation.
 This focus resulted in Kang's name being associated with the "people's poetry" movement.